Adenosine A2A receptor: In cancer immunotherapy

 The adenosine A2A receptor has also been shown to play a regulatory role in the adaptive immune system.
 In this role, it functions similarly to programmed cell death-1 (PD-1) and cytotoxic t-lymphocyte associated protein-4 (CTLA-4) receptors, namely to suppress immunologic response and prevent associated tissue damage.
 Extracellular adenosine gathers in response to cellular stress and breakdown through interactions with hypoxia induced HIF-1α.
 Abundant extracellular adenosine can then bind to the A2A receptor resulting in a Gs-protein coupled response, resulting in the accumulation of intracellular cAMP, which functions primarily through protein kinase A to upregulate inhibitory cytokines such as transforming growth factor-beta (TGF-β) and inhibitory receptors (i.e., PD-1).
 Interactions with FOXP3 stimulates CD4+ T-cells into regulatory Treg cells further inhibiting immune response.

 Blockade of A2AR has been attempted to various ends, namely cancer immunotherapy.
 While several A2A receptor antagonists have progressed to clinical trials for the treatment of Parkinson's disease, A2AR blockade in the context of cancer is less characterized.
 Mice treated with A2AR antagonists, such as ZM241385 (listed above) or caffeine, show significantly delayed tumor growth due to T-cells resistant to inhibition.
 This is further highlighted by A2AR knockout mice who show increased tumor rejection.
 Multiple checkpoint pathway inhibition has been shown to have an additive effect, as shown by an increase in response with blockade to PD-1 and CTLA-4 via monoclonal antibodies as compared to the blockade of a single pathway.
+The A2AR antogonist CPI-444 has shown this in combination with anti-PD-L1 or anti-CTLA-4 treatment as it eliminated tumors in up to 90% of treated mice, including restoration of immune responses in models that incompletely responded to anti-PD-L1 or anti-CTLA-4 monotherapy.
+Further, tumor growth was fully inhibited when mice with cleared tumors were later rechallenged, indicating that CPI-444 induced systemic antitumor immune memory.
 Researchers believe that A2AR blockade could increase the efficacy of such treatments even further.
 Finally, inhibition of A2AR, either through pharmacologic or genetic targeting, in chimeric antigen receptor (CAR) T-cells reveals promising results.
 Blockade of A2AR in this setting has shown to increase tumor clearance through CAR T-cell therapy in mice.
 Targeting of the A2A receptor is an attractive option for the treatment of a variety of cancers, especially with the therapeutic success of the blockade of other checkpoint pathways such as PD-1 and CTLA-4.